sunrisemovement/scorecard/README.md

 ## Deployment

 This widget is deployed with [netlify](https://www.netlify.com/).
-It automatically deploys upon merging to master.
 You can preview the widget here: https://priceless-williams-fb7e44.netlify.com/

+### Deployment process
+- Merge branch to staging - this will automatically deploy to the "staging environment"
+- When staging is merged to master, this will deploy to the "production environment"

+### Embedding

 Netlify also makes the our static assets available a la carte, so that we can embed them in other Sunrise sites.
 Netlify is configured to run `npm run build:deploy` as a build script, which makes our assets available for use here:
 - [JavaScript](https://priceless-williams-fb7e44.netlify.com/main.js)